 The information you may need to activate coverage for yourself or your parents

-Missing your enrollment date may mean penalties or even higher premiums for the rest of your life.
-At the same time, you don't want to pay for additional coverage you don't need, especially if you're still working.
-Whether you're approaching enrollment age yourself or helping your parents understand the process, start by considering these five questions.
+Navigating through the alphabet soup of Parts A, B, C and D can be confusing, but it’s important to understand your options and the rules that apply.
+For instance, missing your enrollment date may mean penalties or even higher premiums for the rest of your life.
+At the same time, you don’t want to pay for additional coverage you don’t need, especially if you’re still working.
+Whether you’re approaching enrollment age yourself or helping your parents understand the process, start by considering these five questions.

 Q: How do I sign up?

 A: If you are already receiving Social Security, you are automatically enrolled in Medicare Parts A and B (known as Original Medicare) at 65.
 You'll receive a Medicare card two or three months before your birthday, and coverage starts on the first day of your birthday month.2